mattvenn/tecknet/README.md

 # Charge current

-* from flat (3v) 0.6A
+* from flat (3v) 0.6A,
-* dropping to 0.4A when batt is at 4v
+* dropping to 0.4A when batt is at 4v,
-* 0.2A at 4.15v
+* 0.2A at 4.15v,
+* takes 2 hours to fully charge.

 # Cutoff voltage

 Regulates to 5v (with load connected) down to 2.5v then cuts off.
-2.5v seems low for a Li-Ion.

-#Raspberry Pi model b current test

-* desolder battery from circuit
-* measure current drawn when powering model b (no peripherals)

-result = 0.5A

 # References